F33RNI/GPT-Telegramus/README.md

 ## Bot messages

 You can edit telegram bot messages by editing file `messages.json`.
+You can add new lines by adding `\\n`

-Restart script to apply changes
+Note: make shure you don't delete argumensts `{0}` in message and please restart script to apply changes

 ----------